 Prior to her career, Colleen graduated from Ohio University with a Bachelor of Business Administration and Bachelor of Science, in Sport Science.
 Being born and raised in Cincinnati, Colleen and her husband love all things Cincinnati.
 Colleen and her husband reside in Silverton with their rescue animals: two cats and a dog.
 In 2020, they became foster parents with Beech Acres and are now proud foster parents to two CPS high school students.

-Austin Gullett is the Athletics Coordinator with Activities Beyond the Classroom.
-In his role, Austin helps oversee ABC’s elementary athletics programming at CPS schools.
-Austin started with ABC as the KISR!
-Enrichment Manager in September 2021 before transitioning into his current role.
+Austin Gullett, M.Ed currently serves as the Athletics Coordinator at Activities Beyond the Classroom.
+In his role, he helps oversee ABC’s Elementary Athletics Programing at CPS Schools and assists with 7-12 grade athletics.
+Austin started with ABC as the KISR Enrichment Manager in October of 2021 before transitioning into his current role.
+In addition, Austin was named one of the 2022 Next Generation After School Leaders

 James Lacey is the Senior Manager of Resource Coordination at ABC.
 Prior to this role, James was the Resource Coordinator at Woodford Academy, where he is still very active.